Optimizer-Prime/open-journal/README.md

 # open-journal
 A simple, secure, open-source journal for Linux.
+No user data is collected.

+### Encryption
+Journals can be optionally encrypted using a generated encryption key.
+The *cryptography* library used is built on AES.
+The encryption key only needs to be generated once.
+Export a copy of it from the program and store it in a safe place.

+The encryption key must be stored in the same location as **Open-Journal.py** or the executable.

 ### Prerequisites
 In order to run Open Journal, you must have the prerequisites defined in **requirements.txt** installed in your environment.